 The Micronauts were one of many licensed properties that Marvel developed into ongoing comics in the 1970s.
 The comics were based on a line of Mego toys that were first released in 1976, which in turn were based on designs and concepts from Microman, a line of Japanese toys.

 If you’re a child of the 80s like me, you’re used to most major toy lines coming with a Saturday morning cartoon that was a combined story bible and toy commercial.
 Micronauts didn’t have that built-in media tie-in – the comics were it!
-That meant that writer Bill Mantlo was creating the Micronaut’s world and story from whole cloth with each issue – unlike Star Wars or Conan, which adapted other stories.
+That meant that writer Bill Mantlo was creating the Micronaut’s world and story from whole cloth with each issue – unlike Star Wars or Conan, which adapted other existing and implied stories.

 That makes Micronauts a lot like Master of Kung Fu and ROM in Marvel’s licensed character pantheon, in that many of the characters and concepts in the comic belong to Marvel rather than Mego.

 The series began in Marvel’s Microverse, which has persisted across many books and has been used as recently as in Marvel Now by Brian Bendis and Cullen Bunn.
-Main character Arcturus Rann was based on an unnamed “Space Glider” toy and Bug on the “Galactic Warrior” figure (although Marvel uses him to this day).
+Main character Arcturus Rann was based on an unnamed “Space Glider” toy and sidekick Bug on the “Galactic Warrior” figure (although Marvel uses him to this day).

 Launched in 1979, Mantlo’s Micronauts stories have the epic world building of those tales, with the added bonus of being able to interact with the existing Marvel Universe.